phusion/passenger-ci-test/README.md

 ## Legal

-"Passenger" and "Phusion Passenger" are registered trademarks of Asynchronous Holding B.V.
+"Passenger" and "Phusion Passenger" are registered trademarks of Asynchronous B.V.